-Remember Diane Keaton’s beautifully renovated Spanish Colonial?
-It was designed in 1927 by Ralph C. Flewelling and was featured in Architectural Digest a few years ago.
-Keaton sold it in 2010 to the Glee and American Horror Story creator Ryan Murphy.
-The Hollywood Reporter has a tour of it in their current issue, so let’s see how it looks now!
+Keaton sold it in 2010 to the Glee and American Horror Story creator Ryan Murphy, who redecorated it with help from designer Cliff Fong.
+The Hollywood Reporter has a tour of it in their current issue.

-This is how the kitchen looked when it was Diane’s:
+Here’s how the kitchen looked when it was hers:

 You can see he kept the kitchen looking pretty much the same as when she lived there:

-Murphy has a vintage “CALIFORNIA” sign over those shelves and everything looks a little more masculine and subdued without Keaton’s colorful pottery:
+Murphy has a vintage “CALIFORNIA” sign in the kitchen and everything looks a little more masculine

-Here’s the library that has been pinned and posted a million times around the world as it looked when it was Diane’s (and featured in AD):
+Here’s the library that was pinned and posted a million times when it was Diane’s (and featured in AD):